-Name Date Summer Institute.
-Please keep a copy to jot notes in this form before and after the Institute.
-Please write meet (or have met) without using any other resource. of the "critical friends" goal of the 2013 Sandra K. Abell ato as you meet your colleagues.
-I am asking you to send me e about your personal knowledge of each of those you will es.
+These pages will help us evaluate the effectiveness of the "critical friends" goal of the 2013 Sandra K. Abell Summer Institute.
+Please keep a copy to jot notes into as you meet your colleagues.
+I am asking you to send me this form before and after the Institute.
+Please write about your personal knowledge of each of those you will meet (or have met) without using any other resources.
 There are 4 pages of photos.
-Please save on your back to me. - Thank you again for sending in your photos so 1) For each photo, jot down the person's name, if yo ou know it 2) Note briefly what the person's science education interest is 3) Note how you might connect professionally (linka ge, collaboration of any sort) Insert mentor picture here add additional cells as needed 111
+Please save on your computer for your own reference and email a copy back to me. - Thank you again for sending in your photos so that we can use this tool.
+1) For each photo, jot down the person's name, if you know it 2) Note briefly what the person's science education interest is 3) Note how you might connect professionally (linkage, collaboration of any sort) Insert mentor picture here add additional cells as needed NameDate Insert mentor picture here add additional cells as needed These pages will help us evaluate the effectiveness of the "critical friends" goal of the 2013 Sandra K. Abell Summer Institute.
+Please keep a copy to jot notes into as you meet your colleagues.
+I am asking you to send me this form before and after the Institute.
+Please write about your personal knowledge of each of those you will meet (or have met) without using any other resources.
+There are 4 pages of photos.
+Please save on your computer for your own reference and email a copy back to me. - Thank you again for sending in your photos so that we can use this tool.
+1) For each photo, jot down the person's name, if you know it 2) Note briefly what the person's science education interest is Insert mentor picture here add additional cells as needed